medialab/reference_manager/README.md

     brew install mongodb

-Create a data folder for the ReferenceManager MongoDB:
+Create a data folder for the biblib MongoDB:

     mkdir $HOME/somewhere